-All staff will be aware of the indicators of abuse, neglect and exploitation and will understand that children can be at risk of harm inside and outside of the school, inside and outside of the school, inside and outside of the home, and online.
+All staff will be aware of the indicators of abuse, neglect and exploitation and will understand that children can be at risk of harm inside and outside of the school, inside and outside of the home, and online.
 Staff will also be aware that pupils can be affected by seeing, hearing or experiencing the effects of abuse.